 Goodman's own materials still make the central issue plain.
 He was a nationally recognized basketball prospect who insisted on keeping Shabbat, wearing a yarmulke, and treating Orthodox practice as non-negotiable while pursuing high-level competition.

 That is why he became a public figure.
 Plenty of Jewish athletes existed before him, and plenty of observant Jews loved sports.
-Goodman became nationally legible because he forced the surrounding system to answer a practical question: what happens when a real prospect will not treat religious observance as a footnote?
+Goodman became nationally legible because he forced the surrounding system to answer a practical question: what happens when a serious prospect will not treat religious observance as a footnote?

 That question made him bigger than his eventual professional résumé.
 He became a public argument about accommodation, aspiration, and the price of remaining visibly Orthodox in elite American sports.